-Comparison of 2015–16 water years and historical water-quality data, Upper Gunnison River Basin, Colorado
+Comparison of 2015–16 water years and historical water-quality data, Big Thompson River Basin, Colorado

 Definition of terms

 Concern levels - The three-tiered concern levels, defined below, are provided to inform watershed users to potential impairments within specific stream segments.
 The “high concern level” is based on the State of Colorado’s definition of “chronic instream standard.”
 The "medium and low concern levels" are derived from the “chronic instream standard.”
-If there is not a "chronic instream standard", the "concern levels" are derived from a "water supply standard", if available.
 Please take the number of samples available into consideration, when reviewing concern levels.

 Medium concern: The 85th percentile of the data is between the instream standard and one-half the standard.
 This means that 15 percent or more of the data for a given site are nearing or are greater than the standard.

 Low concern: The majority (85th percentile) of samples for a given site are less than one-half the instream standard.
 For example, if a constituent had a standard of 200 and the 85th percentile of the data was less than 100, it would be listed as low concern.